Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 It hangs in a tree bordering the famous Manuel Antonio National Park.
 Breakfast is served on a wooden platform overlooking the rainforest and the sea.

-Hotel Not Hotel is a playful homage to art and interior design in Amsterdam.
 As the name suggests, Hotel Not Hotel is more than just an overnight stay.
 Rooms are hidden or disguised as artistic objects.

-The hotel consists of a large open space with all rooms opening onto a common lobby, which means no wandering around in empty corridors.
-The rooms have no numbers, so you'll have to identify yours based on their looks!
+The hotel has a large open space, with all rooms opening onto a common lobby, which means there is no wandering around in empty corridors.

 Each room is different, and when I say different, I mean it.
 For example, you can stay in an authentic retro tram cart, a secret room behind the bookcases, or a miniature wooden house.